shyampatell17/COMP3104_Group36_Assignment/README.md

 Each member has made 3 changes in each file of GBC, CDLC, and DevOps, making 3 commits each, which total up to 10 commits.

+## Merge Conflict Display

+This is the line conflict will click on - (Shyam)